 If you’ve gotten your seeds to germinate but now your seedlings are droopy and have dark, wet stems then it is most likely because you planted them in cold and wet soil.
 Beets need well-drained soil.
 If they don’t get it, it can impact their growth.

 Pests are probably the biggest threat to beets.
-The reason is because so many bugs love them.
+The reason is that so many bugs love them.
 You have to watch for aphids, flea beetles, cabbage loopers, blister beetles, webworms, armyworms, grasshoppers, snails, slugs, leaf miner larvae, and grubs.

-Downy Mildew is a common problem among certain crops.
+Downy mildew is a common problem among certain crops.
 It is caused by a fungus.
 You’ll recognize it because your crops will begin to develop yellowish and brown spots on the leaves.

 So you can beat this problem by increasing air circulation in the grow area, rotate your crops each year, and buy a variety of beet that is resistant to this disease.